2nd Qtr 2018 ; Dividend and Portfolio Update

 Italy could be the next Greece — only much worse from CNBC.com

-Growing tension in Korean Peninsula and potential trade war between US – China and US – Europe , no doubt has contributed to recent market volatility.
+Growing tension in the Korean Peninsula and the potential trade war between US-China and US – Europe, no doubt has contributed to recent market volatility.

-I am sure market will continue to be volatile and bumpy for the rest of the year , one will need to have long term view in your investment horizon and maintain a diversify portfolio as well as asset allocation, also having some war-chest ready to take advantage in case market really turn into crisis mode.
+I am sure the market will continue to be volatile and bumpy for the rest of the year, one will need to have long term view in your investment horizon and maintain a more diversified portfolio as well as asset allocation, also having some war-chest ready to take advantage in case of the market really turn into crisis mode.

 As usual, my dividend income is highest in 2nd Qtr of the year due to payment from most of the blue chips like banks / Keppel Corp / Semb Corp Ind as well as Telcos.

 Total Dividend & Interest Income for 2nd Qtr 2018 = $ 60.308.16

 · This is about 4.2% lower than last year’s result since I continue to divest more REITs and channelling more of my fund towards non-REITs sectors.

 Total Dividend & Interest Income in 1st HF 2018 = $ 94,136.62 which is also about 5.4% lower than last year.

 < Dividend detail by stocks for 2nd Qtr 2018>

 As I mentioned before, I would like to reduce my REIT/Biz Trust allocation in my portfolio to around 40-45% in the long run as my portfolio is heavily skewed towards these asset class since GFC where I took advantage to enjoy the double-digit dividend yield from these REITs/ Biz Trust.
 But under the circumstance of increasing interest rate environment, I keep trying to reduce my exposure in these sectors.